 2) What do others say I am good at?

 3) What task do I get lost for hours in?

 4) How many hours in a day can I handle working?

 5) Do I need others to help me?

 6) Do I have the time to learn everything or will I need to hire people sooner?

 Knowing how the value you bring to the marketplace fits into the problems at hand is a very important tool to have as an aspiring entrepreneur.
 It will make your chances of success with your business idea much higher, than if you were to otherwise ignore all this information.

 Make sure you use the checklist for finding your resources and take time to learn what your skills and strengths are.
-I highly recommend the Strengths Finder 2.0 book to find your strengths.
+I highly recommend the Strengths Finder 2.0 book and assessment, to find your strengths (check out the review here).
 All of this will be important for part 3 of the business idea equation.